programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 mydocument2016-01-08.txt
 ```

 Though this system might be slightly easier to follow, there are still problems with it.
 Firstly it doesn't explain what changes took place between these two saves.
-It is possible that some of these changes were small typo fixes but the changes could also have been a major re-write or re-structuring of a document.
-If you have a change of heart about some of these changes you also need to work out which date the changes were made in order to go back to a previous version.
+It is possible that some of these changes were small typo fixes but the changes could also have been a major re-write or re-structuring of the document.
+If you have a change of heart about some of these changes you would need to work out which date the changes were made in order to go back to the correct previous version.

 Version control tries to address problems like these by implementing a systematic approach to recording and managing changes in files.
 At its simplest, version control involves taking 'snapshots' of your file at different stages.
 This snapshot records information about when the snapshot was made but also about what changes occurred between different snapshots.
 This allows you to 'rewind' your file to an older version.
 From this basic aim of version control a range of other possibilities are made available.